 In both cases, be prepared to answer questions about why you left your previous role and to discuss your career goals (and how they align with the position you're applying for).

-Pro Tip: If you need to practice your responses to common interview questions but aren't sure where to start, there are tips and resources within Teal's Job Tracker to help you practice.
+Pro Tip: If you need to practice your responses to common interview questions but aren't sure where to start, there are tips and resources within Teal's Job Application Tracker to help you practice.

-You can also track your entire interview process within the Teal Job Tracker—from date and time to format and contacts—all in one central, organized location.
+You can also track your entire interview process within the Teal Job Application Tracker—from date and time to format and contacts—all in one central, organized location.

 If you've recently experienced a job loss, Teal can help you take control of your career and find your next opportunity.

-The Resume Builder and Job Tracker make it easy to quickly create polished and customized job application assets and stay organized during your job search—leaving you with more time to focus on finding a career you love.
+The AI Resume Builder and Job Application Tracker make it easy to quickly create polished and customized job application assets and stay organized during your job search—leaving you with more time to focus on finding a career you love.

 No, saying that you were laid off when you were fired would be inaccurate and potentially misleading to future employers.